jhu-ip/cs220-f25/questions/day25.md

 title: Day 25 Recap Questions
 reference solutions:
   1. Create input / output file streams, then extract from / insert into the stream
-  2. No  [NEW: but must flush the buffer for ostreams?]
+  2. No  [NEW? must flush the buffer for ostreams?]
   3. A string-like stream of characters you can extract from / insert into
   4. Using the stream extraction operator.
 You can get all of the contents in a single string by using the the str() method.
   5. [NEW] Never - you must do it explicitly